conceptho/adonis-service-layer/README.md

-2. The Model has an internal function of name pivotRelation, its a way to use the belongsToMany relationship considering the case were the relation has only one instance attached to it, the main objective of these is for easy handling all cases of relationships using only a function and the type related to it (hasOne, hasMany, belongsTo, belongsToMany)
+2. The Model has an internal function of name pivotRelation, its a way to use the belongsToMany relationship considering the case were the relation has only one instance attached to it, the main objective of these is for easy handling all cases of relationships using only a function and the type related to it (hasOne, hasMany, belongsTo, belongsToMany) this relationship case needs a pivotTable for storing the data that defines this relation ship

     1. Considering the existence of these models:
         ```js